Adam-/runelite-plugins/README.md

 ![icon](src/main/resources/com/tobmistaketracker/panel_icon_large.png)

 ---
-Enabling this plugin will track mistakes for the current player and all of their teammates in a raid.
-It will also track mistakes while spectating that are made by other raiders.
+Enabling this plugin will track mistakes for you and all of your teammates in a raid.
+It will also track mistakes while for other raiders while you're spectating.

 Current mistakes being tracked: